SharanKumarHM/handbook/README.md

 - If you are on a call, please turn on video in both internal and external communication.
 It feels pretty weird talking to a computer.
 Seeing creates a human connection.
 - Make sure your profile accurately describes what you do on Slack, Github, LinkedIn, Angel.co including a profile picture.
 Prospective clients and team members often research about us on the internet.
 - Please update appropriate channel in Slack with Progress (What you worked upon), Plan (What you plan to work on), Problems (Any blocking issues) before you start your day at work.
-- Except emergencies, please plan your time off a week before and inform your immediate team, HR and apply them in company's HRMS system.

 ### Perks

- - Competitive salary, paid by 5th of every month.
+Leaves: Paid, Sick, Maternity, Paternity and Emergency Leaves.
  - 1 paid, 0.5 sick leave every month with a maximum of 6 unused paid leaves carried forward every year.
-All unused paid leaves will be encashed at the time of exit.
+ - All unused paid leaves will be encashed at the time of exit, not when you are working with us.
+ - Leaves will get accumulated every month on month.
+Not altogether for a year.
+ - Maternity Leave and Paternity Leaves can also be availed.
+Please talk to Sharan for more details on this.
+ - Emergency Leaves - Please talk to Sharan for more information.

+ Steps to avail Paid leaves: 2 simple steps!
+  - Inform your Product Team on Slack, 1 week before taking the leave.
+  - Apply your leaves in our HRMS and inform Sharan of the same.

+Steps to avail Sick leaves: 2 simple steps!
+ - Inform Product Team and Sharan on slack on the same day when taking Sick leave.
+ - Apply in HRMS when you return back to work.

+ - Competitive salary, paid by 5th of every month.No matter which date you join us at JTC ex: middle of the month or at the end, your salary will be calculated on a Pro-rata basis and deposited in your bank account by the 5th.
  - Comprehensive health coverage.
+For 3 Lakhs (including Covid cover).
+ - A one-time office set up(at home) reimbursement for any chair, table purchased upto Rs.6500/-
- - Macbooks, if you are working from one of our offices.
+ - Macbooks/Windows laptops, if you are working from one of our offices.
+ - Option to Upskill yourself.
  - An all paid annual offsite for all of us to get together.
 We pay for your travel, lodging, accomodation, meals and any group activities.
  - Free beverages, if you are working from one of our offices.